junxit/us-congress-bills-114/metadata.md

 - 2016-05-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-589, Part I.
 - 2016-05-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-589, Part I.
 - 2016-05-24 — Received in the Senate.
+- 2016-07-13 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2016-07-14 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 563.